The Ultimate List of Cybersecurity Statistics (2024)

 After a series of massive cyberattacks in 2021 — SolarWinds, Microsoft Exchange, and Colonial Pipeline to name a few — several US tech giants met with the White House to discuss plans to bolster security measures.
 Microsoft committed to quadrupling its cybersecurity investments.
 Google announced plans to invest $10 billion over that same timeframe while training an additional 100,000 Americans in IT support and data analytics.

-The global automotive cybersecurity market is expected to hit $8.4 billion by 2025 (McKinsey)
+By 2030, the global automotive cybersecurity market is expected to hit $9.7 billion (McKinsey)

 As the automotive industry becomes more high-tech, it’s expressing a greater need for cybersecurity solutions.
-The market is poised to grow 68% from its 2020 $5 billion valuation by 2025.
+The market is poised to grow at 7% CAGR from its 2020 $5 billion valuation.
 By 2030, the market could be worth as much as $9.7 billion.

-The endpoint security market is poised to generate $11.2 billion in revenue by the end of 2022 (Radicati)
+The endpoint security market generated approximately $11.2 billion in revenue in 2022 (Radicati)